Iqbal Survé: Early life

-Sekunjalo Investments
+Sekunjalo Investments and Independent Media

 Survé left medicine in 1997 to found Sekunjalo Investments, with the aim of investing and assisting Black-owned businesses, and in 1999 listed it on the Johannesburg Stock Exchange.
 In 2013, Sekunjalo purchased a 55% stake in Independent News & Media SA, South Africa's second biggest newspaper group, from its international parent company, Independent News & Media.
 The purchase was largely funded by a loan from the government-owned Public Investment Corporation which manages the Government Employees Pension Fund.
 In an interview with journalist Mandy de Waal in the Daily Maverick, Survé rejected claims that the purchase was politically motivated, insisting that editorial independence would be protected through an advisory board, and argued that the deal was both commercially viable and part of a broader effort to expand black media ownership.

+Journalists from both Independent Media and rival media companies have accused Survé of using his Independent Media publications to promote his own profile, editorial interference, targetting white staff, and dismissing staff who did not comply.
+The Press Council found that the Sunday Independent "allowed corporate interests to influence its editorial decision to publish" a column attacking journalists who had criticised Survé, creating a conflict of interest in breach of the Press Code.
+Survé's Independent Media was expelled from the Press Council after refusing to accept the ruling.

+Under Survé's leadership, Independent Media supported Jacob Zuma, publishing articles in favour of Zuma and critical of rival presidential candidate Cyril Ramaphosa prior to the ANC's 2017 party conference.
+In 2022, News24 reported that Viasen Soobramoney, at the time the internal ombud for Independent Media, had implemented an editorial policy called 'Operation Hlanza' (meaning "cleanse") aiming at unseating Ramaphosa from his leadership of the African National Congress.

 By 2018 a large proportion of the Public Investment Corporation's investment in Sekunjalo was reportedly written off while Sekunjalo claimed that they had reached an amicable agreement with the PIC for a debt-for-shares swop.
 The PIC has since applied to liquidate Sekunjalo Independent Media.
 Survé was accused of using pensioners' money to fund his companies, his lifestyle and his property portfolio.
 The Sunday Times reported that a company owned by Survé and his sisters, Aziza and Fatima, purchased seven apartments in the V&A Waterfront's No 3 Silo between October 2017 and August 2018.
 A former CEO of a Sekunjalo company claimed under oath that Survé attempted to bribe him with a Waterfront apartment in exchange for covering up financial irregularities related to the valuation of a listed company, AYO Technology Solutions.
 The company was said to have a reasonable valuation of R700 million, while Survé made an arrangement with the Public Investment Corporation to purchase a 29% stake in the company for R4.3 billion.